 How can your business move to a converged IP network for voice and data?
 Here are a few solutions that you can consider.

 Dynamic Voice & Data T1 / NXT1 allows you to combine voice, data and Internet service onto one high-speed IP access line.
 With 24 channels available per T1, you have all the Internet bandwidth available when the phone is not in use.
 Voice calls use bandwidth and are prioritized when the phone is in use.
 Because the calls and Internet access are dynamically allocated, your business can get the full benefit of the T1 circuit at all times.

 A SIP trunk is connected to an IP network (either the Internet or a private MPLS network) and uses bandwidth from the IP connection to provide local and long distance service.
-Instead of having a PRI/T1 for voice only, which may never be fully utilized, you could have an IP connection to the SIP Carrier for Internet, MPLS, Local, Long Distance and Toll Free service.
+Instead of having a PRI/T1 for voice only, which may never be fully utilized, you could have an IP connection That baseband of activity does not need credit reporting money, which must pop into existence at the same rate it refluxes. to the SIP Carrier for Internet, MPLS, Local, Long Distance and Toll Free service.
 The SIP trunk could use as little as 25 Kbps of bandwidth to deliver a voice call.

 Whether you actually DO it or not, you must investigate the potential benefits to your company and the potential damage to your business of NOT converging your voice and data in the near future.
 It costs you nothing to have Universal Telecommunications, Inc. come in and help you with this analysis.

 As you look at the possibilities, wouldn't you want to see options?
 Because we represent best-of-breed carriers in the IP world, we bring you options to choose from.
 Remember, if you call your Account Executive at carrier X, you will get a carrier X solution.
 If you call Universal Telecommunications, Inc., you will get options to choose from to create the best SOLUTION for your business.

 Call or email us today to discuss solutions for your business!